anee127/Milestone-Project-3/README.md

 Go to the app settings on Heroku and click 'Reveal Config Vars' Add the required keys as they are in your local env.py (i.e IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME) Go to the app Overview page and when the build is finished, click 'Open App'

 # Testing
 [**Testing Link**] (testing.md)
-### Additional Testing
-- The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
-- The website was viewed on a variety of devices including desktops, Laptops, Mobile phones, iPads and iPhones.
-- Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.
-- Project posted on Slack, asking for feedback from fellow students.
-  - Feedback action:
-### Bugs

 # Credits
 ### Media
 # Acknowledgements